 Sweetheart Chocolate Cake

 This is not just any chocolate cake - it’s one that’s actually good for your heart!
-Each extra-moist‚ chocolatey (but not overly sweet) bite contains an impressive array of cardiovascular-friendly foods‚ including Cacao‚ Chia‚ avocado‚ and beets…not to mention it’s cholesterol free.
+Each extra-moist‚ chocolatey, and lightly sweetened bite contains an impressive array of cardiovascular-friendly foods‚ including cacao‚ chia‚ avocado‚ and beets.

 For the Cake:

 ⅓ cup water